connectomicslab/connectomemapper3/paper/paper.md

   a hierarchical multi-scale connectome representation of the structural and functional brain systems, on any sMRI / dMRI / rfMRI / EEG dataset structured according to the BIDS standard, by interfacing with a number of widely adopted neuroimaging tools.
-It has been developed around different principles and characteristics that are highlighted right after.
+It has been designed around different characteristics that are highlighted in the next sections.

-\textbf{A flexible workflow in the BIDS ecosystem for integrative multi-modal human connectome analyses.} CMP3 is and implements pipelines that maps the structural and / or functional connectomes from sMRI / dMRI and / or fMRI, for five macroscopic brain parcellation scales with hierarchical region grouping (\autoref{fig:cmp3-diagram}).
+\textbf{A flexible workflow in the BIDS ecosystem for integrative multi-modal human connectome analyses.}

-![\textbf{Overview of participant-level analysis workflow of the Connectome Mapper 3 BIDS App.}
-\label{fig:cmp3-diagram}](cmp3-diagram.png)

-The workflow is implemented with Nipype [@GorgolewskiNipype:2011] adopting an object-oriented programming style with a modular architecture, composed of three different pipeline classes (anatomical, diffusion, and fMRI) dedicated to the processing of each modality (sMRI, dMRI, rfMRI), that enables the addition of new steps, stages or pipelines with relatively little effort to account for additional imaging modalities and algorithms.
+CMP3 is empowered by Nipype [@GorgolewskiNipype:2011] and adopts an object-oriented programming style with a modular architecture.
+The workflow is composed of three different pipeline classes (anatomical, diffusion, and fMRI) dedicated to the processing of each modality (sMRI, dMRI, rfMRI).
 Each pipeline class provides methods to create and execute a Nipype workflow that runs a number of Nipype sub-workflows, described by stage classes and implementing one or multiple tasks, where each task can interface with either a specific tool including in